-Integral to the design of the multimodal learning environments is the premise that students learn in different ways and that each student has a preferred learning modality (Sarasin 1999).
-In other words, "different modes of instruction might be optimal for different people because different modes of presentation exploit the specific perceptual and cognitive strengths of different individuals" (Pashler, McDaniel, Rohrer, & Bjork 2008, p.109).
-This being the case, when learning environments are designed to cater to multiple sensory channels, information processing can become more effective (Kearnsley 2000).
+Integral to the design of the multimodal learning environments is the premise that students learn in different ways and that each student has a preferred learning modality (Sarasin, 1999).
+In other words, "different modes of instruction might be optimal for different people because different modes of presentation exploit the specific perceptual and cognitive strengths of different individuals" (Pashler, McDaniel, Rohrer, & Bjork, 2008, p.
+109).
+This being the case, when learning environments are designed to cater to multiple sensory channels, information processing can become more effective (Kearnsley, 2000).

-Fundamental to the design of effective learning environments therefore are the principles of multimodal design in which "information (is) presented in multiple modes such as visual and auditory" (Chen & Fu 2003, p.350).
-However, even though visual images are proven to be an integral part of human cognition, they have tended to be marginalised and undervalued in contemporary higher education (McLoughlin & Krakowski 2001).
-If material such as verbal texts (audio), diagrams, drawings, photographs, and videos are all regarded as texts to be read, then these elements can be confidently applied to the development of new inclusive curricula (Roth 2002).
-It is therefore becoming increasingly necessary to develop strategies for the multiple representation of a whole range of instructional concepts to cater to the diversity of learners we find today entering higher education.
-This is even more critical when we think in terms of distance education (or online), where students get little or no face-to-face instruction and much of the instructional materials are text-based, either in a printed form or on-screen.
-The problem with this being, "the generation of students entering higher education now have grown up in a world oriented to visual information" (Todd 2009, p.15).
+Fundamental to the design of learning environments are the principles of multimodal design in which "information (is) presented in multiple modes such as visual and auditory" (Chen & Fu, 2003, p.350).
+Although visual images are proven to be an integral part of human cognition, they have tended to be marginalised and undervalued in contemporary higher education (McLoughlin & Krakowski, 2001).
+If material such as verbal texts (audio), diagrams, drawings, photographs, and videos are all regarded as texts to be read, they can be applied to the development of new inclusive curricula (Roth, 2002).
+It is necessary to develop strategies for the multiple representation of a whole range of instructional concepts to cater to the diversity of learners we have today.

-The use of multiple representations, particularly in computer-based learning environments is recognised as a very powerful way to facilitate understanding (Moreno 2002).
-For example, when the written word fails to fully communicate a concept, a visual representation can often remedy the communication problem (Ainsworth & Van Labeke 2002).
-Some simple examples of multiple representations include, using point-form text or images with audio enhancement in the form of mini-lectures for various topics (Figure 1), interactive diagrams with embedded transcripts and voiceovers (Figure 2), video presentations, interactive graphs and forms, audio explanations of concepts, and still images.
+The use of multiple representations, particularly in computer-based learning environments is recognised as a very powerful way to facilitate understanding (Moreno, 2002).
+For example, when the written word fails to fully communicate a concept, a visual representation can often remedy the communication problem (Ainsworth & Van Labeke, 2002).
+Some simple examples of multiple representations include, using point-form text or images with audio enhancement in the form of mini-lectures for various topics (Figure 1), interactive diagrams with accompanying transcripts and voiceovers (Figure 2), video presentations, interactive graphs and forms, audio explanations of concepts, and still images.